 The title, the queerness, and the drag were inspired by one of the most influential works of art in my life: Angels in America.
 More specifically, drag helped me articulate the split between realities within the world of the play.
 Antonio’s drag persona, “Miss Comandante,” satirizes the dictator Hugo Chávez, while also serving as the vessel of Antonio’s unconscious—the channel through which the collected dreams are presented on stage.

 One final source, from many years ago, was Reinaldo Arenas’ autobiography, which he ended with a suicide note blaming a single culprit for his demise: Fidel Castro.
 The power of Arenas’ words lay not in the accuracy of that claim, but in a political truth: by usurping the sovereignty of the Cuban people, the Cuban Revolution destroyed the lives of all its citizens.
-I believe the Bolivarian Revolution—and Chávez in particular—bears an equivalent responsibility in Venezuela.
+I believe that Hugo Chávez, as mastermind and leader of the Bolivarian Revolution, bears an equivalent responsibility in Venezuela.
 Twinks in Caracas aims to illuminate the horrendous legacy of the “Comandante.”

 This show is dedicated to the 28 million Venezuelans whose country has been held hostage by the Bolivarian Revolution for 27 years.
 They may have pushed us out and subjected those who remained to a brutal regime and a shattered economy.
 But they have never taken away our hope, or our will to keep building our lives wherever we are.
 May we all see the end of this tragedy soon.